jag039/CSE15L-LabReport4/text.md

 Edit the code file to fix the failing test
 ![Image](lab4-9.png)

-I typed nano List, then `< tab >` in order to auto complete ListExamples.
+I typed `nano List`, then `< tab >` in order to auto complete ListExamples.
 I then added ".java" to the end and used `< enter >` to open the "ListExamples.java" file in nano.

 ![Image](lab4-10.png)
 I fixed the error by using the arrow keys to get to the line where the error occured.
 I fixed the error.
 I then used `< ^o >` to save the file, and `< ^x >` to exit nano.